The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 How many officers have already been sacked?

-29 officers are currently on special vetting leave, after failing checks, with a further 96 having been sacked or resigned due to vetting removal.
+The Met has placed 29 officers on special vetting leave after they failed checks.
+And a further 96 have been sacked or resigned due to vetting removal.

-Sir Mark argues that current regulations, which means he faces a £7 million cost of paying the salaries of these officers, amount to “a ridiculous waste of taxpayer money.”
+Sir Mark argues the £7 million cost of paying the salaries of these officers amount to “a ridiculous waste of taxpayer money.”

-The College of Policing has backed the Commissioner, with Assistant Chief Constable Tom Harding saying they would support the Metropolitan Police in appealing the ruling.
+The College of Policing has publicly supported the Commissioner.
+Assistant Chief Constable Tom Harding says they would support the Metropolitan Police in appealing the ruling.

 Court ruling about ‘ensuring a fair and legal process’

-The Metropolitan Police Federation supported Sgt Di Maria in bringing his case to the High Court and believe that the force should be held to high legal standards.
+However, the Metropolitan Police Federation supported Sgt Di Maria in bringing his case to the High Court.
+They believe that the force should be held to high legal standards.

 General Secretary Matt Cane said: “This Judicial Review was about ensuring a fair, but more importantly, legal process was in place.